-Spark Energy, a smaller, independent energy supplier will soon be merging with SSE.
-Some of the key features of this young supplier are:
+Spark Energy, a smaller, independent energy supplier has been taken over by OVO Energy.
+Some of the key features of this supplier were:

 - First energy supplier to be built around the rental property market

-- Clever mobile app allows you to pay bills, check usage, and view account history
+- Clever mobile app allowed you to pay bills, check usage, and view account history

 Spark Energy company introduction

-Spark Energy is an independent supplier in the UK that offers affordable tariffs and energy deals to its consumers.
-Since its foundation, it grew fast, supplying gas and electricity to over 350,000 customers across the UK.
-Spark positions itself as the only energy supplier to be built around the rental property market.
-In addition to energy deals, Spark also provides phone, broadband and TV contracts for tenants.
-Spark was recently bought over by OVO Energy, and its customers are now being moved to SSE thanks to the partnership between the two companies.
+Spark Energy was an independent supplier in the UK that offered affordable tariffs and energy deals to its consumers.
+Since its foundation, it grew fast, supplying gas and electricity to around 290,000 domestic customers across the UK before ceasing trading.
+Spark positioned itself as the only energy supplier to be built around the rental property market.
+In addition to energy deals, Spark also provided phone, broadband and TV contracts for tenants.
+Spark was recently bought over by OVO Energy, and its customers have now been moved over.

 Spark Energy fuel mix